-There are obvious parts of your school which you notice every day.
-The popular kids, after-school events, the one day when they serve lunch you like to eat.
+You notice obvious parts of your school every day: the popular kids, after-school events, the one day when they serve lunch you like to eat.
 Not many people take note of many other things.
 Such as how the lights need to stay on everywhere, all the time.
 Or all the other equipment that runs all day to provide students with a conducive learning environment.

-Schools use so much energy that their biggest expense is electricity1, right after salaries, By 2006, $6 billion of taxpayers' money in the US was going to schools' electricity bills.
+Schools use so much energy that electricity is their most considerable expense1, right after salaries.
+By 2006, $6 billion of taxpayers' money in the US was going to schools' electricity bills.
 Between 2016-2017 in the UK, state-funded schools consumed £584 million in electricity costs.
-In Queensland Australia, the cost of powering schools rose by $10 million within 2 years (2016-18).
+In Queensland, Australia, the cost of powering schools rose by $10 million within 2 years (2016-18).

 These figures may not mean much to you as a student.
 But when put into perspective, the reality weighs heavy.

 Energy companies in the US derive up to 80% of their products from fossil fuels.
 This includes petroleum, diesel, oil, and gas.
-This could easily mean that at least 80% of the electricity US schools consume comes from fossil fuels.
-But fossil fuels are one of the biggest contributors to climate change.
+This could easily mean that at least 80% of US schools' electricity comes from fossil fuels.
+Fossil fuels are one of the biggest contributors to polluting greenhouse gas emissions and climate change.
 This is because they interact with the natural greenhouse effect between the sun and the earth.

 The greenhouse effect is a natural process through which the sun keeps the earth warm.
-The sun rays hit the earth, and the earth absorbs heat, then bounces some of the energy back to space.
-There are some gasses (such as water vapor, co2, nitrous oxide, CFCs, and methane) that cover our atmosphere and help the earth to hold on to just the right amount of heat.
+The sun's rays hit the earth, and the earth absorbs heat, then bounces some of the energy back to space.
+Some gasses (such as water vapor, co2, nitrous oxide, CFCs, and methane) cover our atmosphere and help the earth to hold on to just the right amount of heat.

-The problem is, we're burning fossil fuel which releases these same gases.
+The problem is that we're burning fossil fuel that releases these same gases.
 They release greenhouse gases during production (oil refinement, electricity generation) and during consumption (driving a car, powering a generator).
 These extra gases in our atmosphere are trapping more heat than necessary, causing global warming.
 As we consume more fossil-fueled electricity, the earth's temperature will continue to rise.

 All over the world, on every continent, teachers continue to protest their low salaries.
 This is especially the case when you consider their responsibility to educate the next generation.
-You don't have to read the news to know this though.
-At some point, it will have become obvious to you that your teachers probably aren't paid as well as other skilled professions.
+You don't have to read the news to know this, though.
+At some point, it will become evident that your teachers probably aren't paid as well as other skilled professionals.

 One of the reasons for low salaries is that schools can only receive so much funding.
 And a majority of those funds go to keeping the school doors open.
-As shared earlier, in the US, electricity is the second biggest expense of schools.
-This affects how each school will prioritize its spending, and these priorities inevitably have a ripple effect on teacher's rewards.
+As shared earlier, electricity is the second biggest expense for schools in the US.
+This affects how each school will prioritize its spending, and these priorities inevitably have a ripple effect on teachers' rewards.

 These high electricity costs could also cut into funds needed for school amenities.
-This could mean less quality of learning, as students may not have access to all the resources they need.
+This could mean less quality of learning, as students may not have access to all the necessary resources.

 School students are speaking and marching publicly about environmental issues.
 At a TEDx talk, Greta Thunberg, a 16-year-old Swedish climate activist, made her case.
-She said that the first time she heard of climate change was when she was 8 years old.
+She said that she first heard of climate change when she was eight years old.
 What stayed with her was that the world was doing so little about it.